 In our Nursery we believe in the importance of active learning.
 Children are encouraged to explore the seven areas of the curriculum through play and encourage the children to become independent explorers of the world around them.
 We also prepare them for the transition to Reception class by a firm grounding in phonics, early number and literacy.

-Together with the other adults (Amanda, Saphron and Lisa) I look forward to welcoming you, your child and your family to our nursery.
+Together with the other adults (Marta, Saphron and Lisa) I look forward to welcoming you, your child and your family to our nursery.

 For the first few weeks we will get to know and settle in the new children.
-Much of what we do will be to try and get the children used to the routine of nursery and sitting at group times for stories, songs etc. Talking to your child about this routine will help them to manage it sooner and in a calmer way.
+Much of what we do will be to try and get the children used to the routine of nursery and sitting at group times for stories and songs.
+Talking to your child about this routine will help them to manage it sooner and in a calmer way.
 Sitting for short stories and songs/rhymes at home will help support what we are trying to do in the nursery.
 The idea is that when children can sit, give attention and listen then they are ready to learn.